ADVERTISEMENT

 Even though your weight has not reduced, be very careful in not putting on weight here afterward.
 Everyday brisk walking for 1 hour.
 If you have body pain, alternate with exercises and walking.
 Avoid all kinds of junk foods, processed, bakery products, rich sweets, fatty foods, sodas, alcohol, and smoking.
 Avoid partying and binge eating.
 Follow the food timings properly.

 Have small frequent meals.
 In between snacks should be strictly fruits or any kind of low-calorie foods.
 Have unsalted nuts around five daily.
 It can give a glow to your dry skin.
-Everyday water intake should be around 1.5-2 liters.
+Everyday water intake should be around 6 to 8 cups.
 You can use flax seeds.
 Powder it and mix it in your food.
 It is a fiber which will give you fullness.

 Use turmeric, fenugreek seeds, or powder every day.
 It is a good antioxidant and fenugreek helps in reducing cholesterol levels.
 Include low-fat milk, curd every day.
 Egg white, lean chicken, or fish can be taken daily in moderation (anyone).
 Organ meats need to be avoided.
 Is your menstrual cycle normal?
 Please get back if you have any other complaints.